Know Your Lactose Limit

 Take control of your meals by brown bagging it rather than struggling to find something that you can eat on a menu.
 When cooking at home, you can replace milk in recipes with lactose-free milk.
 You can also buy a cookbook that features lactose-free recipes and start trying them.
 Many classic recipes can be adapted to fit a lactose-intolerant diet.
 Control the ingredients that go in the meal and you may be surprised at how much variety you can eat.

 Consider Lactase Supplements

 It's not a cure, but taking lactase enzyme supplements can help you eat foods containing lactose.
 Supplements are found in many forms, including liquid, caplets, and chewable tablets.
 They may be particularly helpful if you don't know the exact ingredients in your meal.
 If supplements do not help your symptoms, be sure to check with your doctor.

 Lactose is found in most dairy products, except those marked "lactose-free," such as lactose-free milk or cheese.
 It also can be in packaged foods such as dried mixes, frozen meals, and baked goods.
 Read food labels carefully, and watch out for ingredients such as "milk solids," "dried milk," and "curd."
 If you choose to eat these foods, you may need to take a lactase supplement to help prevent symptoms.

 Ask the Experts

 Learning a new way of eating isn't easy, but you don’t have to do it alone.
-Ask your doctor to recommend a nutritionist or dietitian to help you manage your diet.
-She can teach you how to read food labels, share healthy eating tips, determine how much dairy you can tolerate without symptoms, and come up with reduced-lactose or lactose-free alternatives to provide a well-balanced diet.
+Ask your doctor to suggest a nutritionist or dietitian to help you manage your diet.
+She can teach you how to read food labels, share healthy eating tips, learn how much dairy you can eat or drink without symptoms, and come up with reduced-lactose or lactose-free foods to provide a well-balanced diet.